Blog

 Building memory that spans conversations, learns preferences over time, and retrieves relevant context when needed requires deliberate architectural decisions.
 The challenge is that agent memory isn't one thing.
 Most production agents need short-term context for coherent conversations, long-term storage for learned preferences, and semantic retrieval for surfacing relevant memories.
 All of this must be fast enough that users don't notice the overhead.
 Most teams underestimate this until they're deep into development.

-This guide covers how to build AI agents with robust memory architectures.
-Rather than stitching together separate vector databases, caching layers, and session stores, you can unify these patterns on a single platform.
+This guide covers how to build AI agents with memory that spans conversations, and how to unify these patterns on a single platform rather than stitching together separate vector databases, caching layers, and session stores.
 Agent memory spans multiple storage patterns simultaneously, and managing these across separate systems introduces additional latency and operational complexity.

 Imagine an AI agent designed to plan and book work trips.
 Without memory, it won't remember personal preferences (e.g., "Do you like direct flights or flights with layovers?"); make procedural mistakes due to lack of understanding (e.g., booking a hotel that does not offer the amenities required for business trips, like meeting rooms or reliable Wi-Fi); and fail to recall previously provided details like passport information.
 This leads to a frustrating user experience with repetitive questions, inconsistent behaviour, and a lack of personalisation.